Steve-Fenton/stevefenton.co.uk/src/pages/about-me/affirmation.md

 >
 > <cite>Steve Albini</cite>

-Unconventional...
+Vonnegut said this some time ago and Josh Doyle said something similar on the first Dumdums album ("I'm gonna dance.
+I wanna be a dancer.
+Nothings gonna stop me"):

 > I told my wife I was going out to buy an envelope.
 'Oh,' she says.
 'Well, you're not a poor man.
 You know, why don't you go online and buy a hundred envelopes and put them in the closet?
 >
 > And so I pretend not to hear her.
 And go out to get an envelope because I'm going to have a hell of a good time in the process of buying one envelope.
 I meet a lot of people.
 And, see some great looking babes.
 And a fire engine goes by.
 And I give them the thumbs up.
 And, and ask a woman what kind of dog that is.
 >
 > And, and I don't know.
 The moral of the story is, is we're here on Earth to fart around.
 And, of course, the computers will do us out of that.
 And, what the computer people don't realize, or they don't care, is we're dancing animals.
 You know, we love to move around.
 And, we're not supposed to dance at all any more.
 >
 > <cite>Kurt Vonnegut.
 Interviewed by David Brancaccio, NOW (PBS) <a href="http://web.archive.org/web/20200203182317/http://www.pbs.org/now/arts/vonnegut.html">Archived</a></cite>

-Unserious, in general...
+Barker talks about taking things seriously only at the right moment:

 > We've never taken ourselves too seriously... on stage.
 But on music
 > and creatively, then yes [we take that seriously].